Voting Rights, Markov Chains, and Optimization by Short Bursts: Explanatory Models

 We observe that the more biased the random walk, the further it travels rightward.
 For short burst runs, as $b$ decreases, it travels further rightward.
 This behavior becomes clear when we consider the extreme run with $b = 1$ where the walk can only move to the right or stay the same.
 From Figure \ref{compare_bursts_walks}, it appears that biased random walks and unbiased short burst runs exhibit similar behavior.
 For example, the biased run with $p = 0.6$ overlaps significantly with a short burst with $b = 10$.

 We prove that for every short burst run, its expected position after a given number of steps is the same as the expected position of a biased random walk with appropriately chosen bias $p$.
+We note the same would be true for any random process whose expected position after $n$ steps is linear in $n$.

 \begin{prop} Consider integers $n$ and $b$ where $b$ is a divisor of $n$.
 Let $D_p^{n}$ be the position of a biased random walk with bias $p$ after $n$ steps.
 Let $D_b^{n}$ be the position of an unbiased short burst run after $n/b$ bursts, each of length $b$.
 Suppose $p$ satisfies